 Acknowledgement context in a Multi-STA BlockAck frame(#8482)

-A recipient of an S-MPDU, or A-MPDU, or a multi-TID A-MPDU(#9446) sets the Ack Type and TID subfields in the AID TID Info field(#7734) of the Multi-STA BlockAck frame sent as a response depending on the acknowledgement context as follows:(#8432)
+A recipient of an A-MPDU sets the Ack Type and TID subfields in the AID TID Info field(#7734) of the Multi-STA BlockAck frame sent as a response depending on the acknowledgement context as follows:(#8432)

-An HE AP that receives an S-MPDU prior to association may generate a Multi-STA BlockAck frame using the procedure described in pre-association ack context.
+An HE AP that receives an A-MPDU that includes only one MPDU, and the MPDU is an EOF-MPDU [12832] prior to association may generate a Multi-STA BlockAck frame using the procedure described in pre-association ack context.

-The recipient of single-TID A-MPDU may generate a Multi-STA BlockAck frame as follows:
+The recipient of an A-MPDU that does not include an EOF MPDU but does include one or more non-EOF-MPDUs that are QoS Data frames with Ack Policy field equal to Normal Ack, or Implicit Block Ack Request belonging to the same block ack agreement may generate a Multi-STA BlockAck frame as follows:

 If all MPDUs in the AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context.

 Otherwise, the recipient may follow the procedure described in the BlockAck context.

-The recipient of multi-TID A-MPDU shall generate a Multi-STA BlockAck frame as follows:
+If the recepient supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes an MPDU that is a management frame that solicits an acknowledgement, and one or more MPDUs that are QoS Data frames with the Ack Policy field equal to Normal Ack, or Implicit Block Ack Request, then the recepient shall generate Multi-STA BlockAck frame as follows:

-If all MPDUs in the multi-TID AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context
+If all MPDUs in the AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context.

-Otherwise, for each TID included the received multi-TID A-MPDU,
+Otherwise :

-If the EOF delimiter field of the non-zero length MPDU is set to 1, the recipient shall create a per AID TID info field using the procedure described in Ack context
+For the MPDU that is a management frame, the recipient shall create a per AID TID info field using the procedure described in Ack context with the TID value set to 15.

+For the EOF-MPDUs that are QoS data frames, the recipient shall create a per AID TID info field using the procedure described in Ack context with the TID set to the TID of the QoS Data frame

+For the non-EOF-MPDUs that are QoS data frames, the recipient shall create a per AID TID info field using the procedure described in BlockAck context with the TID set to the TID of the QoS Data frame

+If the recipient supports multi-TID aggregation and if the A-MPDU does not include an EOF MPDU but does include one or more non-EOF-MPDUs that are QoS Data frames with Ack Policy field equal Implicit Block Ack Request and are belonging to more than one block ack agreement, then the recepeintshall generate a Multi-STA BlockAck frame as follows:

+If all MPDUs in the AMPDU are received successfully, then the recipient may follow the procedure described in the All Ack context

-If the EOF delimiter field of the non-zero length MPDU is set to 0, the recipient shall create a per AID TID info field using the procedure described in BlockAck context
+Otherwise, for each TID included the received A-MPDU, the recipient shall create a per AID TID info field using the procedure described in BlockAck context with the TID set to the TID of the QoS Data frame

 The procedure for different acknowledgment context for generating Multi-STA BlockAck frame is defined below: